DnavaIC/STD-Automation-testing-icsecurity/README.md

 ```
 appium
 ```
-connect your hardware device / turn on your emualtion device
+Connect your hardware device / turn on your emulation device.

 4. Run your test
 clone the repository and run